Skip to contents

 For deriving criterion variables (CRITy, CRITyFL, CRITyFLN) admiral provides derive_vars_crit_flag().
 It ensures that they are derived in an ADaM-compliant way (see documentation of the function for details).

-In most cases the criterion depends on the parameter.
+In most cases the criterion depends on the parameter and in this case the higher order function restrict_derivation() can be useful.
 In the following example, the criterion flags for weight based on percentage change in weight reduction from baseline is derived.
 Additional criterion flags can be added as needed.

 advs <- advs %>%